Keeping your family safe in the bustling holiday season

-- If you have a real tree, be sure the stand is always filled with water so it doesn't dry out and pose a fire hazard.
-If you have an artificial tree, it should be made from fire-retardant material.
-Tree stands should rest flat on the ground; decorate the tree to equally distribute weight.
+- If you have a real holiday tree, be sure the stand is always filled with water, so it doesn't dry out and pose a fire hazard.
+Artificial trees should be made from fire-retardant material.
+Tree stands should rest flat on the ground.

-- Children helping you decorate?
-Closely watch them, especially when handling lighting, ornaments and breakable objects.
+- Closely monitor children when they are assisting with decorations, especially when handling lighting, ornaments and breakable objects.
 Any decorations small enough to fit through a toilet paper tube can obstruct a small child's airway.
 Keep these ornaments higher on the tree so they are out of the reach of small hands.

 Lights and candles